Consumer Medicine Information

 - it is damaged or past its expiry date, or

 - your doctor/pharmacist have told you to stop using it

-The Turbuhaler is made up of plastic parts.
+The Turbuhaler is a dry powder inhaler which is made up of plastic parts.

 AstraZeneca Pty Ltd